Preparations

 A specific problem is creating the root filesystem.
 To create something that will work on any Integrator AP Core Module you will have to use an ARMv4-based file system.

 The compiler needs special flags to generate code suitable for older ARM cores like the ARM920T that I'm using.
-The compiler flags for ARM920T using the EABI is -msoft-float -marm -mabi=aapcs-linux -mthumb -mthumb-interwork -march=armv4t -m tune=arm9tdmi I used this when generating the initramfs image.
+The compiler flags for ARM920T using the EABI is -msoft-float -marm -mabi=aapcs-linux -mthumb -mthumb-interwork -march=armv4t -mtune=arm9tdmi I used this when generating the initramfs image.
+If you want to target your rootfs for a certain CPU you can use CPU-specific switches like -mcpu=arm926ej-s instead of both -march and -mtune.

 If you're using the prebuilt CodeSourcery compiler, you need to make sure you also include the proper ARMv4T versions of the glibc libraries, found in arm-none-linux-gnueabi/libc/armv4t in the compiler directory.
 Not all of the libraries are necessary for getting e.g busybox working, so you can manually strip down the size of the initramfs.